greyblue9/-PristinumL/README.md

 |||PristiniumL|||

-PristiniumL(or simply Pristinium) is a high-level, one of a kind interpreted language designed for making languages, it's a unique object-oriented language made in python, following the style of Python and Haskell(indents instead of braces for scopes and a simple, easy to learn syntax while also being extremely versatile) along with the comforting and useful features of Java and C++.
-We all know that the most popular choices for creating languages are Java and C++ but have you ever wondered why?
+PristiniumL(or simply Pristinium) is a high-level, one of a kind interpreted language designed for making languages.

+It's a unique object-oriented language made in Python, following the style of Python and Haskell in the following ways:
+  - Using indents instead of braces for scopes  (a simple syntax that's easy to learn and also versatile!)
+  - Provides the battle-tested and proven features common to Java and C++.
+  - Final modifier (so classes are "closed for modification")
+  - Designed with easy application of Visitor pattern in mind

+We all know that Java and C++ are among the most popular programming languages, but have you ever wondered why?

 Because of things Python and other languages don't have such as more intricate classes and easy use of the Visitor Pattern, sure python is really nice to code in with the object-oriented-programming and satisfying tab button for whenever you want to define scopes rather than clunky braces but does it really have what you need to make a programming language without copious amounts of stress?
 The answer is no. With this new language, we eliminate that stress and tedious effort, by adding utilities from Java and C++ such as the *final* modifier or *.Visitor* dot notation method as well as adding some of our own neat syntax, once you